kenny59/ih8rtcgui/README.md

 2. Full-text search in table, dropdowns on columns where it makes sense
 3. Modify state and owner of workitem (right click)
 4. Add comment with basic formatting (bold, link)
-5. Automatic refresh (1 minute, 5 minutes etc)
+5. Automatic refresh (1 minute, 5 minutes etc) (it doesn't refresh if there is a workitem opened)
 6. See details of workitem without having to open new page

 ## Installation